The Suicide Squad (film)

 The Suicide Squad is a 2021 American superhero film based on the DC Comics team Suicide Squad.
-Produced by Warner Bros.
-Pictures, DC Films, Atlas Entertainment, and The Safran Company, and distributed by Warner Bros.
-Pictures, it is a standalone sequel to Suicide Squad (2016) and the 10th film in the DC Extended Universe (DCEU).
-It was written and directed by James Gunn and stars an ensemble cast including Margot Robbie, Idris Elba, John Cena, Joel Kinnaman, Sylvester Stallone, Viola Davis, David Dastmalchian, Daniela Melchior, Michael Rooker, Jai Courtney, Peter Capaldi, Alice Braga, and Pete Davidson.
+Written and directed by James Gunn, it is a standalone sequel to Suicide Squad (2016) and the tenth film in the DC Extended Universe (DCEU).
+The film stars an ensemble cast including Margot Robbie, Idris Elba, John Cena, Joel Kinnaman, David Dastmalchian, Daniela Melchior, Michael Rooker, Jai Courtney, Peter Capaldi, Alice Braga, Pete Davidson, Sylvester Stallone, and Viola Davis.
 In the film, several convicts join a task force known as the "Suicide Squad" in exchange for lighter sentences.
 They are sent to the South American island nation of Corto Maltese to destroy all traces of the giant alien starfish Starro the Conqueror before it falls into the local government's control.

-David Ayer was set to return as director for a Suicide Squad sequel by March 2016, but in December he chose to work on other projects.
-Warner Bros. considered several replacements before hiring Gavin O'Connor in September 2017.
-He left due to creative differences, and Gunn was hired in October 2018 to write and direct the film after being temporarily fired by Disney and Marvel Studios as director of Guardians of the Galaxy Vol. 3 (2023).
-He drew inspiration from war films and John Ostrander's 1980s Suicide Squad comics, and explored new characters in a story separate from the first film's narrative though some cast members do return from Suicide Squad.
+Warner Bros. originally hired Gavin O'Connor to direct.
+However, O'Connor left due to creative differences, and Gunn was hired to write and direct the film after being temporarily fired by Disney and Marvel Studios as director of Guardians of the Galaxy Vol. 3 (2023).
+He drew inspiration from war films and John Ostrander's 1980s Suicide Squad comics.
 Filming took place from September 2019 to February 2020, primarily in Atlanta, Georgia, as well as in Colón, Panama, and Porto, Portugal.
 The film had the biggest sets ever built for a Warner Bros. production.

-The Suicide Squad premiered theatrically in the United Kingdom on July 30, 2021.
-It was released in the United States on August 5, simultaneously in theaters and on the streaming service HBO Max.
-The film received positive reviews from critics, who praised the performances, Gunn's writing and direction, action sequences, soundtrack, and visual style, with many deeming it a significant improvement over its predecessor.
-The film became the most-streamed DCEU film on HBO Max, but underperformed at the box office and only grossed $168.7 million worldwide against a production budget of $185 million, which was attributed to factors such as the COVID-19 pandemic, the film's availability on HBO Max, and its relationship to the first Suicide Squad.
+The Suicide Squad premiered theatrically in the United Kingdom on July 30, 2021, and was released in the United States on August 5, simultaneously in theaters and on the streaming service HBO Max.
+Unlike its predecessor, the film received positive reviews from critics and became the most-streamed DCEU film on HBO Max.
+Nevertheless, the film fell short of projections, grossing $168.7 million worldwide against a $185 million production budget.
+Its box office performance was attributed to factors such as the COVID-19 pandemic, the film's availability on HBO Max, and its relationship to the first Suicide Squad.
 Peacemaker, a spin-off television series starring Cena, debuted on HBO Max in January 2022.
-Two other spin-off series are in development for HBO Max, including Waller.
+An animated series continuing from the film's events, Creature Commandos, debuted on HBO Max in December 2024 as the first installment of the succeeding DC Universe (DCU) franchise.
+Waller, another television series starring Davis, is also in development for HBO Max as part of the DCU.